Learning Outcomes

 This article has covered the following key knowledge points:

-- Specified investments are defined in the RAO and include shares, bonds, insurance contracts, and more.
+- Specified investments are defined in the RAO and include shares, bonds, insurance contracts, mortgages, home finance plans, and more.

-- Regulated activities are listed in the RAO and include dealing, arranging, managing, advising, and safeguarding investments.
+- Regulated activities are listed in the RAO and include dealing, arranging, managing, safeguarding, advising, operating CIS, accepting deposits, mortgage activity and insurance distribution.

-- Common exclusions include introducing, acting as trustee, and activities necessary to legal services.
+- Common exclusions include introducing, ATP, execution-only, acting as trustee/PR, professional/necessary, and the takeover exclusion (subject to insurance distribution restrictions).

-- Solicitors may rely on the professional firms exemption for incidental regulated activities, subject to strict conditions.
+- Solicitors may rely on the professional firms exemption (s 327 FSMA) for incidental regulated activities, subject to SRA Scope Rules and COB Rules (including status disclosure, best execution, record-keeping and insurance distribution requirements).

-- Carrying on regulated activities without authorisation is a criminal offence.
+- Carrying on regulated activities without authorisation is a criminal offence and may render agreements unenforceable; always consider exclusions and exemptions first.

 Key Terms and Concepts